Opera

 What’s Included?

-• All accommodations and meals as listed for the duration of the tour
+• All accommodations for the duration of the tour

 • All sightseeing and visits as noted in each itinerary

-• Expertise of an expert, ATA-hired tour manager and local guides throughout the tour
+• Expertise of an expert, ATA-hired travel director, and local guides throughout the tour

-• All gratuities for on-tour guides, drivers, hotel, and restaurant staff as part of the program
+• All gratuities for on-tour guides, drivers, hotel, and restaurant staff as part of the group program

 • All on-tour transportation, unless otherwise noted